 My suggested training plan is very basic, with a focus on maintaining a schedule for your riding for the 10 weeks leading up your event.
 The plan is based on time rather than mileage.
 Your first step in your training plan was to have an end result in mind.
 With your answers to the 3 questions from week 1, you have given some thought to who you are as a rider and how you want to ride your event.
 You should also have a MPH base number from your 10 mile “talk test” ride.
 With this information in hand, your plan is almost done.

 |At the start of TOSRV, 2007|

-Each week is a minimum of two 90-minute workout rides*, typically during your work-week, and one long ride that will incrementally increases 30 to 45 minutes per week over the 10 weeks.
+Each week is a minimum of two 90-minute workout rides*, typically during your work-week, and one long ride that will incrementally increase 30 to 45 minutes per week over the 10 weeks.
 While most or your riding will be at your event pace, one ride per week should be a “Pace Plus” ride.
 When your schedule allows, you can add additional rides, and you can be flexible and change from the 3, 4 or 5-day schedules I have included.
-(In fact, if you life is like mine, you probably will!)
+(In fact, if your life is like mine, you probably will!)

 Planning Tip – don’t forget to include and pre and post workout time, along with travel to the ride start, when planning your week.